|

 primary insurer of securities accounts in the United States.
 However, Rocket does not actually hold any

 client assets.
-For this task, it contracts with Apex Clearing Corp.
+For this purpose, it contracts with Apex Clearing Corp.
 This brokerage firm is responsible

-for holding client assets in Rocket accounts (and publishing account statements and trade confirmations).
+for holding client assets in Rocket brokerage accounts (and publishing account statements and trade confirmations).

 Apex is also a member of SIPC.
 Thus, securities, and only eligible securities, obtained through Rocket